pwilli23/Fandom_Cash/README.md

 ---
 ## What's Being Created

+#### FandomCash is composed of 2 main user interfaces:

+1. The fan will be able to earn FAN tokens by interacting with the team's social media end points.
 We will create an ERC-20 compliant token that will be minted by using a contract from the OpenZeppelin Solidity library.

-We will build a streamlit marketplace that allows users to view and purchase NBA fan experience items.
+The FAN tokens can then be spent on the team's Marketplace in exchange for team paraphrenalia, voting on team decisions and season tickets.
+2. In order to earn FAN tokens, a fan must first purchase a Fandom Super Pass NFT.
+This NFT, like others, can be sold and transferred while maintaining all the privileges that go with it.
+The blockchain will serve to document and validate each NFT's rightful owner (as well as show the history of ownership).

 ---
 ## Technologies